Hello World (Web Interface)

 The entry point to your experiment is an eXperiment Development Container (XDC).
 This container runs inside the Portal and serves as a home base for experiment development, configuration, and analysis.
 The container exists in a project space and can “attach” to any materialization in the same project that it is in.
 The attach process creates a tunnel from the XDC to the “infrapod” inside your experiment.
 From there, you can connect and interact with nodes in your experiment.

 New XDC button.
 Fill out the dialog specifying the name of the XDC and the project under which it resides.
 (The projects drop down menu is populated with projects you have access to.
 At the moment, that is the single

 Submit to create the XDC.
 The XDCs table will reload and show the new XDC

 NoteThe XDC will take a few moments to spin up.
 While it is spinning up the field

-N/A. Once the XDC is active the field will show the fully qualified name of the XDC.
+N/A. Once the XDC is active the field will show the ssh hostname of the XDC.
 The XDC listing will not automatically refresh to show this.
 You’ll need to refresh the page yourself.